 The blond froze.
 He had no idea what Zack was referring to, but if this serious turn of conversation was any indication, it probably wasn't good.

 "He was your teacher too, wasn't he?
 Angeal?"
-Zack was really looking at Cloud now, searching him for the answer.
-Cloud had almost stopped breathing, caught between relief that Zack was mistaken, and dread because this seriously complicated things.
+Zack was really looking at Cloud now, searching his face for the answer.
+Cloud almost stopped breathing, caught between relief that Zack was mistaken and dread because this seriously complicated things.

 "Let me get this out, okay?
 Angeal he…part of the reason he was such a strong SOLDIER was because of something this scientist did to him when he was born.
 You know Shinra," Zack said weakly, not cracking a smile.